[Home]

 Important then is a not too small dot distance for minimizing contact bounce.
 May be you need a debounce circuit.
 However modern rigs often can handle contact bounce well.
 My IC7100 and FTDX5000 don’t really need an extra debounce circuit.

 PCW fistcheck can be used to set the speed and the correct dot length.
 Dash pressure not too low.
 Keep the distance between the thumb and index finger tip almost constant.
 The arm has to do the work, relaxed and without tension or force.
+Don’t rush.
 To move the paddle left and right, roll your arm from side to side.
-See the demo: bug setup and demo by N1EA.
+The wrist has to rotate.
+See the very good demo: bug setup and demo by N1EA.

 Keep practicing on this speed.
 It makes no sense to vary the speed when you have no control of your fist at a fixed speed.
 If you can’t hear your fist at this speed, for sure you can’t at a higher speed.